History of Lupita Nyong'o in Timeline

 In 2020, Lupita Nyong'o was named one of Africa's 50 Most Powerful Women by Forbes.

-2020: Emmy Award for Bookmarks: Celebrating Black Voices
+2020: Won Emmy Award for Bookmarks: Celebrating Black Voices

-In 2020, Lupita Nyong'o won the Outstanding Limited Performance in a Children's Program at the 48th Daytime Creative Arts Emmy Awards for her involvement in Netflix's television series, Bookmarks: Celebrating Black Voices.
+In 2020, Nyong'o won the Outstanding Limited Performance in a Children's Program category at the 48th Daytime Creative Arts Emmy Awards for her involvement in Netflix's television series, Bookmarks: Celebrating Black Voices.

 2020: Awards for Sulwe

-In 2020, the song "Melanin" on which Lupita Nyong'o was featured was nominated for the Her Award at the BET Awards.
+Lupita Nyong'o was featured on singer Ciara's song "Melanin" in 2019, and in 2020, "Melanin" was nominated for the Her Award at the BET Awards.

-In 2021, Lupita Nyong'o partnered with Kukua for YouTube Originals' Super Sema, an animated series where she served as an executive producer and voice actress.
-She also starred in Romeo y Julieta, a bilingual radio play, and narrated Who Are You, Charlie Brown?.
-Additionally, she reprised her role in Serengeti and received her second Primetime Emmy Award nomination in 2021.
+In 2021, Lupita Nyong'o partnered with Kukua for Super Sema, starred in Romeo y Julieta, narrated Who Are You, Charlie Brown?, and reprised her narration role in Serengeti.
+She also won an Emmy for her work in Bookmarks: Celebrating Black Voices in 2020.

 In November 2022, Lupita Nyong'o reprised her role as Nakia in Black Panther: Wakanda Forever, the sequel to the original Black Panther film.